 While the banking sector has long been technology-dependent and data-intensive, new data-enabled AI technology has the capability to drive innovation further and faster than ever before.
 AI can help improve efficiency, enable a growth agenda, boost differentiation, manage risk and regulatory needs, and positively influence customer experience.
 Building sophisticated AI systems was once expensive, restricting deployment to key use cases (e.g., high-frequency trading).
 Deloitte’s recent AI survey of IT and line-of-business executives of companies that have adopted AI technologies found that, from a technology perspective, cost and other barriers to adoption are falling, and it is becoming easier to implement and integrate AI technologies.

-Organisations are making targeted investments in areas such as cloud, big data platforms, and data applications that use updated architecture (e.g., microservices and event hubs), eliminating up-front capital investment needed specifically to develop, deploy, and scale AI solutions.
-However, multiple operational and organisational challenges remain, notably skills gaps and the integration of AI into the wider organisation, to name two examples.
+Organizations are making targeted investments in areas such as cloud, big data platforms, and data applications that use updated architecture (e.g., microservices and event hubs), eliminating up-front capital investment needed specifically to develop, deploy, and scale AI solutions.
+However, multiple operational and organizational challenges remain, notably skills gaps and the integration of AI into the wider organization, to name two examples.